Rodstation manufacture a wide range of Chimney sweeping and inspection equipment

 The Guild supplies ongoing technical, business and educational support.
 Member’s business services are promoted to a wide audience in many different ways.
 Additional educational, networking and business opportunities will prove invaluable as you move forward with your sweeping business.

-The Training course is run from various leading training centers and is delivered by qualified trainers.
+The Training course is run from various leading training centres and is delivered by qualified trainers.
 It’s a fairly intense mixture of theory and practical but with plenty of time for questions and discussion.
 There will be lots of different equipment to see and try out.
 There’s an open book theory assessment at the end of the fourth day.

 There is no substitute for on the job training so following the course, new sweeps will accompany experienced on-site trainers for a minimum of four days as they visit their regular customers.
 Our experienced on-site trainers can give invaluable help and guidance which will benefit you for the rest of your sweeping career.